nuitrcs/vim_workshop/VimTutor.md

 - Switch to insert mode by hitting `i`
 - Type `:%s/bear/giraffe/g` on the first line of *operations.vim*
 - Type `ZZ` on the second line of the *operations.vim*
-- Switch to command mode by hitting ESC and save&quit by hitting `ZZ`
+- Switch to normal mode by hitting ESC and save&quit by hitting `ZZ`
 - Run the command below in the terminal:
 ```bash
 vim animals.txt -s operations.vim